PX4/PX4-Avoidance/README.md

 catkin build -w ~/catkin_ws
 ```

+If it fails, try to build again.
+It seems like it sometimes fails in an undeterministic way.

-Note that you can build it in release mode this way:
+Note that you can build the node in release mode this way:

 ```bash
 catkin build -w ~/catkin_ws --cmake-args -DCMAKE_BUILD_TYPE=Release